Observation of photon-induced $W^+W^-$ production in $pp$ collisions at $\sqrt{s}=13$ TeV using the ATLAS detector

 Signal and background processes were modelled using Monte Carlo (MC) event generators to study kinematic distributions, to evaluate background contamination in the signal region and to interpret the results.
 To simulate the detector response, the generated events were passed through a detailed simulation of the ATLAS detector~\cite{SOFT-2010-01} based on $\GEANT4$~\cite{Agostinelli:2002hh} or on a combination of $\GEANT4$ and a parameterised calorimeter simulation~\cite{ATL-PHYS-PUB-2010-013}.
+The present measurement relies only on tracking information from charged hadrons, muons and electrons, which is simulated by $\GEANT4$ in either case, as well as the modelling of the calorimetric response of electrons which can be reliably parametrized.
 Multiple $pp$ interactions occurring in the same or adjacent bunch crossings are included in the simulation by overlaying several inelastic $pp$ collisions matching the average number of interactions per bunch crossing.
 The inelastic $pp$ collisions were generated with \pythia\ {8.186}~\cite{Sjostrand:2014zea} using a set of tuned parameters called the A3 tune~\cite{ATL-PHYS-PUB-2016-017} and the \nnpdftwo~\cite{Ball:2012cx} set of parton distribution functions~(PDF).
 All MC samples are corrected to the beam conditions of the data as described in Section~\ref{sec:pumodel}.
 In all samples using \pythia8\ or \Herwig\ to simulate the parton showering, underlying event and hadronisation, the decays of bottom and charm hadrons were performed with EvtGen 1.2.0~\cite{Lange:2001uf}.